 When a hydrographic office receives nautical information, assessed as being navigationally significant, regarding an area which it does not itself cover and for which its nationals use the charts and/or publications of another country, it must pass on such information as quickly as possible to the authority issuing the publications concerned.
-It may also issue a Preliminary NM ((P)NM) giving details of this information, including a reference to the foreign nautical documents affected, but without issuing instructions for their permanent updating.
+It may also issue a Preliminary NM ((P) NM) giving details of this information, including a reference to the foreign nautical documents affected, but without issuing instructions for their permanent updating.

 - B-630.2 Reference to NM on charts.
 Charts must state clearly on them (in the bottom left hand corner, outside the chart border see B-252.3) to which NM they have been updated.
-If a hydrographic office produces a separate series of charts for the users of small craft, there is no requirement for it to incorporate NM updates between printings of these charts, but a warning should be inserted on them clearly stating that they have not been updated from Notices to Mariners (Technical Resolution B1.10). - B-630.3 Periodicity and content of NM booklets.
+If a hydrographic office produces a separate series of charts for the users of small craft, there is no requirement for it to incorporate NM updates between printings of these charts, but a warning should be inserted on them clearly stating that they have not been updated from Notices to Mariners (Technical Resolution B1.10). - B-630.3 Periodicity and content of NM.
 NM should be published as soon as possible, eg on the web.
-If printed paper NM booklets are issued, they should be issued regularly, eg weekly, fortnightly or monthly (Technical Resolution F1.7)-for printed copies, but as soon as possible on websites.
-Contents may include: - a) General explanatory notes about the NM system and contents of the booklet; - b) Announcements of the publication of NCs, NEs, other publications, withdrawals cancellations of charts and consequential effects on remaining charts; - c) Chart-updating NM (with indexes arranged in NM and charts-affected order and regular recapitulative lists); - d) (T) and (P) NM (with lists of (T) and (P) NM in force or cancelled at regular intervals, see B-633.5 and B-634.7); - e) Updates to other publications (eg Sailing Directions, Lists of Lights & Fog Signals); - f) Radio Navigational Warnings in force. - B-630.4 Arrangement of chart-updating NM.
+If printed paper NM booklets are issued, they should be issued regularly, eg weekly, fortnightly or monthly (Technical Resolution F1.7).
+Contents may include: - a) General explanatory notes about the NM system and contents of the booklet;

+b) Announcements of the publication of NCs, NEs, other publications, cancellations of charts and consequential effects on remaining charts;

+c) Chart-updating NM (with indexes arranged in NM and charts-affected order and regular recapitulative lists);

+d) (T) and (P) NM (with lists of (T) and (P) NM in force or cancelled at regular intervals, see B-633.5 and B-634.7);

+- e) Updates to other publications (eg Sailing Directions, Lists of Lights & Fog Signals); - f) Radio Navigational Warnings in force. - B-630.4 Arrangement of chart-updating NM.
 The limits of oceans and seas described in IHO publication S-23 should be used as a basis for the geographical arrangement of NM editions.
 A geographical index and a numerical index of the charts affected should be given in each edition.
-The sequence in which the information is given should always be the same (although not all the following items may always be applicable), eg: - a) Number of NM (see B-630.5). - b) General region (normally one of the following categories): Ocean/Sea or Country name (see B-631.3).
+The sequence in which the information is given should always be the same (although not all the following items may always be applicable), eg: